alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 - transactions within interactors? are you able to handle that?
   - maybe https://github.com/Envek/after_commit_everywhere for Rails?
+  - i do not advise to run side effects inside the pipeline.
+Once the caller receives the result it should use it to trigger side effects.
+    E.g. use interactors to build an `Order` with an associated `User`, return both the `Order` and the `User`, then use `ActiveRecord` to save/update them in DB in a single transaction.
+Dealing with nested transactions and rollbacks is hard and is harder to extend/modify.
 - is rollback essential?
   - is it achievable with ROP?
 - production grade and/or advanced and/or endorsed gems?
+- any article to read?

 ___